Developers-Here-Mobility/Here-Mobility-Demand-API/README.md

 <a name="demand.v2.s2s.GetRideListByUserRequest"/>

 ### GetRideListByUserRequest
-A request for getting rises for a specific user
+A request to get rides for a specific user

 | Field | Type | Label | Description |